javalib-team/sawja/tutorial/sawja_tutorial.md

 **Javalib.jcode** representation.

-In *RTA*, the function **parse_program** takes at least, as parameters, a class-path and a program entry point.
+In *RTA*, the function **parse_program** takes at least, as parameters, a class-path string and a program entry point.
 The **default_entrypoints** value represents the methods that are always called by *Sun JVM* before any program is launched.

-In *CRA*, the function **parse_program** takes at least, as parameters, a class-path and a list of classes acting as entry points.
+In *CRA*, the function **parse_program** takes at least, as parameters, a class-path string and a list of classes acting as entry points.
 The **default_classes** value represents the classes that are always loaded by *Sun JVM*.

 *JRRTA* is a refinement of *RTA*.
 It first calls *RTA* and then prunes the call graph.